 Dependence on Cable Act for Program Access.
 We purchase a large percentage of our programming from cable-affiliated programmers.
 The provisions of the Cable Act of 1992, as amended ("Cable Act"), prohibiting exclusive contracting practices with cable-affiliated programmers, were extended for another five-year period in September 2007.
 Cable companies appealed the FCC's decision, and while that decision was upheld by the D.C.
 Circuit in March 2010, that court indicated if the market continues to evolve, it is expected that the exclusivity prohibition may no longer be necessary.
-Any change in the Cable Act and the FCC's rules that currently limit the ability of cable-affiliated programmers to discriminate against competing businesses, such as ours, in the sale of programming could adversely affect our ability to acquire cable-affiliated programming at all or to acquire programming on a cost-effective basis.
-As a result, we may be limited in our ability to obtain access on nondiscriminatory terms to programming from programmers that are affiliated with cable system operators.
-In the case of certain types of programming affiliated with Comcast, Time-Warmer Cable, and Liberty, the terms of access to the programming are subject to arbitration for a limited period of time if we and the programmer cannot reach agreement on terms, subject to FCC review.
+Any change in the Cable Act and the FCC's rules that currently limit the ability of cable-affiliated programmers to discriminate against competing businesses, such as ours, in the sale of programming could adversely affect our ability to acquire cable-affiliated programmers that are affiliated with cable system operators.
+In the case of certain types of programming affiliated with Comcast, Time-Warner Cable, and Liberty, the terms of access to the programming are subject to arbitration for a limited period of time if we and the programmer cannot reach agreement on terms, subject to FCC review.
 We cannot be sure that this procedure will result in favorable terms for us or that the FCC conditions that establish this procedure will be allowed to expire on their own terms.